imindersingh/mediawiki-tests/README.md

 ## Improvements
 Some improvements that I think can be made include:
-- Whilst maps for query and form params is acceptable, there is a lot of hardcoded values in the tests, so to eliminate this the request and responses can be converted into DTOS.
+- Whilst maps for query and form params is acceptable, there is a lot of hardcoded values in the tests, so to eliminate this the request and responses can be converted into DTOs.
 - I did try to model this with the edit page tests use a `Page` model and passed this in as a body to the POST request, but this did not quite work.
 I also tried setting the `Content-Type` header as well.
 I would have explored this further given the time.
 - Things like credentials, urls and so forth can be extracted out into properties to allow the tests to be more readable and scalable to run on different environments.
 - I have implemented GitHub [actions](https://github.com/imindersingh/mediawiki-tests/actions) to build and run the